How We Calculate Calories Burned

 Scientific methodology using peer-reviewed MET values from the 2024 Compendium of Physical Activities

-Activities with validated MET values
+Activities with catalogued MET values (900+ measured)

 Latest Compendium data